keith-manville/codex-security-enterprise-pilot/pilot/pilot-plan.md

 - Repositories with known historical security findings where possible

 The pilot should not begin with an organization-wide rollout.

+### Data and Access Assumptions

+- Only repositories explicitly authorized for assessment are included.
+- Repository access follows existing enterprise identity, role, and workspace controls.
+- Pilot participants receive only the permissions required for their role.
+- Sensitive repository and security data should remain subject to the customer's existing governance and handling requirements.

 ## Participants